kkemple/awesome-enterprise-web-service/README.md

 ### Data Management

-This project is set to you mysql but that could easily be replaced by Postgres or MongoDB.
+This project is set to use mysql but that could easily be replaced by Postgres or MongoDB.
 Sequelize is used for migrations/seeds and as an ORM internally (see DB plugin for more info).
 There is a default migration in `db/migrations` and a corresponding seeder file in `db/seeders`.
 To run them:

 ```bash
 npm run db:migrate